d-smith/api-gw-active-active/README.md

 To do a manual route away, update the instantiation of the `cdn.yml` stack and change the value of the APIEndpoint to point to the stand by endpoint domain address.

+## Code Pipeline

+The build directory contains a cloud formation template that can create an AWS Code Pipeline to build and deploy this project to AWS.

+To create a manually trigged build and deploy pipeline, use the `fullpipeline.yml` template.
+Note that auto triggering can be done by setting PollForSourceChanges to true in the pipeline's source stage.

+The template takes a single argument, which is an OAuth token to allow AWS to access the github.com repo.
+You can generate such as token via your github's settings under the tokens section.

+Note that the project currently hardcodes the stage names in the build spec files for the build and deploy stages, this will be parameterized at some point.

 ## TODO

 * Detail how to set up API Key Synchronization between regions
 * Build a health check into the API or maybe a cloudwatch metric and route away via a lambda function
 * Add a diagram or two
+* Environment vars for code build parts - parameterize the stage name